swetasharma/Compare-Images-Python/README.md

 For Windows Users:
-Install the python in windows.

-1. Firstly open internet browser like chrome or firefox etc
-2. In the search tab type this link “python”
-3. Look for the downloads link in that website ,click on it to download the latest version of the python
-4. After it gets downloaded we can install by clicking the executable file

 How to install Python on Windows?
 Python is available from its website, Python.org.
 Once there, hover your mouse over the Downloads menu, then over the Windows option, and then click the button to download the latest release.